-The Celia M. Hastings Local History Room is located on the Main Floor (Terry Street side), of The Patchogue-Medford Library.
+The Celia M. Hastings Local History Room is located on the Main Floor (Terry Street side), of The Patchogue-Medford Library, next to the Quiet Study Room.
 It contains an eclectic reference collection, emphasizing history of the Long Island Region and the Patchogue-Medford Area.
 Its Long Island Reference and New York Reference [State history] book collections, are complemented by its periodical, genealogy, map & atlas, postcard & photographic, vertical file, oral history, and archival collections.
 These are rounded out by this website, with its expanding series of online electronic web pages (under a number of geographic and subject themes, with chronologies, digital materials, and links), plus offline electronic resources (inquire at the Local History Room's reference desk).
 Online resources include a series of web pages related to New York State, the Long Island Region, individual L.I.
-Counties (including Suffolk), ihe10 Towns of L.I. (proper), including Brookhaven Town), L.I.'s Outer Islands, its numerous Villages (incorporated and unincorporated), the Patchogue-Medford Area (its villages, and their history); along with links to digital editions of many local history classics (usually full-text, searchable, downloadable), both from digitized PML holdings and outside sources.
+Counties (including Suffolk), the 10 Towns of L.I. (proper), including Brookhaven Town), L.I.'s Outer Islands, its numerous Villages (incorporated and unincorporated), the Patchogue-Medford Area (its villages, and their history); along with links to digital editions of many local history classics (usually full-text, searchable, downloadable), both from digitized PML holdings and outside sources.
 A growing selection of online local history reference tools serve both those casually browsing and those doing research..
 This website has been designed to serve many people from many perspectives.
 Audio & video resources, PowerPoint presentations, and historic images are featured.
 The Local History Room also features mounted works, occasionally changing exhibits & displays (often tied to current comemorations), and a variety of free handouts (primarily in-house publications, nearly all of which also appear online).
 See also below for a more detailed Description of Collections and Services, a Self-Guided Tour of the Local History Room, information on our Local History Website, or to contact a librarian, ask a question, make a constructive suggestion, or to set up an appointment, within or outside regular room hours.

 Local History Room Hours: